Sunday’s are made to unwind…

 Whilst the lettering was drying I made some tassels to place around the edges of my DIY slogan bath mat.
 I love making tassels, not only do they add that little extra touch but are surprisingly easy to make too.

 To make them I wrapped a few lengths of yarn around my fingers and tied up the top, before cutting the loops at the end to create the tassel.
 I then attached them to my mat using a chunky sewing up needle and some yarn.

 Lastly to finish off my mat I heat sealed the lettering by ironing the word on a high setting for 2-3 minutes over a clean tea towel.
 This allows the lettering to get wet or be washed without the paint running.

 What do you think?

-I love how this DIY turned out and it only took an hour to whip up, perfect for a lazy Sunday afternoon make!
-I think it adds a little bit of fun to my bathroom and I can’t wait to chill out in the bath tonight with a good book and some scented candles!
+I love how this DIY slogan bath mat turned out and it only took an hour to whip up.
+Perfect for a lazy Sunday afternoon make!
+I think it adds a little bit of fun to my bathroom.
+I can’t wait to chill out in the bath tonight with a good book and some scented candles!